When we feel depressed, anxious, or distressed, are we mentally ill? Or are we spiritually confused?

 Organized religion has done the world an enormous disservice by equating spiritual practice with dogmatism and intolerance.
 Much of the reflexive atheism that discredits the word mysticism arose in reaction to the harm institutionalized faiths have done throughout history and into the present day.

 We need to recover the high ground for the spiritual path.
-We can’t let atheists define it as infantile or fundamentalists define it in terms of fixed beliefs.
-We need to combine ancient wisdom with modern knowledge and devise mental health treatments that transform people rather than suppress symptoms.
+We can’t let atheists define it as infantile or fundamentalists confine it to fixed beliefs.
+We need to combine ancient wisdom with modern knowledge and devise mental health treatments that transform humans rather than suppress symptoms.
 The importance of this task cannot be overstated.
 As long as we seek mental health in pills and thought hygiene alone, we will be denied the profound clarity and peace of mind available through soulful engagement with the eternal sweep of reality.

 (Click on photo for source and information.)